-“Shockwave therapy can reverse the underlying cause of ED,” says Dr. LeRoy Jones, a Urologist and men’s sexual health expert with Urology San Antonio.
+“Shockwave therapy can reverse the underlying cause of ED,” says D. Scott Christensen, a men’s sexual health Nurse Practitioner with Urology San Antonio.
 “Low blood flow is the root cause of ED, and increasing blood flow using shockwave therapy can produce better erections and sexual performance.”

 Shockwave therapy uses high-frequency sound waves are applied to the penis to stimulate growth of new blood vessels and possibly break down plaque in existing vessels.
 Treatment is a simple in-office procedure that takes around 15 to 20 minutes to perform.
 Most patients say it feels like a light tapping or tingling sensation and do not experience pain.

-“Anyone with mild to severe ED can likely benefit from shockwave therapy,” says Dr. Jones.
+“Anyone with mild to severe ED can likely benefit from shockwave therapy,” says Mr. Christensen.
 That includes the nearly 50% of men that struggle with getting or maintaining an erection and men who are looking for a better response to oral ED medications.

 The typical treatment course is six appointments (one treatment per week for 6 weeks), and 50-80% of patients will report an improvement in their erections 30 days after they have completed the full treatment cycle.
 Individual results will vary, however, some studies have shown that a positive response can last up to two years.

 Interested in hearing more about shockwave therapy or other ED treatment options?
-Schedule an appointment with Dr. Jones today.
+Schedule an appointment with D. Scott Christensen today.